 To begin with the undermount sink sits below the countertop in your kitchen or bathroom, a rather distinctive feature.
 As a result, the edge lip of the sink is mounted below the counter, undermount sink hang underneath the countertop.
 Unlike sinks that sit on top of a countertop, this style creates a continuous flow from the countertop into the sink.

-Perhaps the biggest advantage that comes with the undermount sink is that it makes cleaning an easy task for your countertops.
+When we look for the advantages in the sinks, the undermount sink scores high because it makes cleaning an easy task for your countertops.
 This ease in cleaning is a clear cut biggest selling point with this style of sink.
-It is simple to clean them as there is no lip acting as an obstruction.
-This gives the ease to wipe crumbs and mess straight into the sink and down the drain.
-This is a stark difference from the drop-in-sinks which have higher rims, which don’t allow for the same simple cleaning.
+Moreover, there is no barrier lip acting as an obstruction whilst cleaning.
+As a result, you can easily clean up the more solid dirt and mess like crumbs and mess straight into the sink and down the drain.
+On the other hand, it is disadvantageous in the drop-in-sinks since they have higher rims, which don’t allow for the same simple cleaning.

 With the undermount sink, you get more of the countertop space.
 Undermount sinks enables the extension of the countertop in your kitchen or bathroom to extend all the way to the sink.
 This is a huge benefit if you have a tiny bathroom or smaller kitchen since an undermount sink can give you a little more countertop space.